Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Discussion and application to PS-CRDS microcavity sensor

-Oxborrow \cite{Oxborrow2007} estimated the $Q_{wgm}$ in the range of $1.31- 3.82 \times 10^7$ of a certain micro-disc resonator.
-We also calculated the $Q_{wgm}$ of the same micro-disc and found the value of $7.98 \times 10^6$ which lies within an order of magnitude of Oxborrow's estimate.
-We believe that our value is a better estimate as Oxborrow's upper and lower bounds are also less accurate for the micro-spheres (Fig. \ref{fig:Q}).
-In addition, our finite element model, without any approximation in its master equation and coupled with a PML, does not only give accurate quality factors, but also determines the important parameters accurately for wide range of applications based on the axisymmetric micro-cavities such as biosensing, non-linear processes, and lasers.
+In summary, our finite element model, without any approximation in its master equation and coupled with a PML, not only gives accurate quality factors and tunneling distances, but can also determine the other important parameters (e.g. mode volumes) accurately for a wide range of applications based on axisymmetric microcavities such as biosensing, non-linear processes, and lasers.